Jalan Air Itam, Penang

-Jalan Air Itam (see map), also called the Ayer Itam Road, is one of the main roads radiating out of George Town.
+Jalan Ayer Itam, also written as Jalan Air Itam and formerly as Ayer Itam Road, is one of the main roads radiating out of George Town.
 It continues where Dato Kramat Road ends, near the junction with York Road, and continues westward to the Air Itam Vilage.
+Jalan Air Itam extends further east than the Air Itam area itself.

 Jalan Air Itam has existed since the 19th century, as it forms the only link to the central highlands of Penang Hill.
 As in the case with Dato Kramat Road, it has a number of roads branching out of it which were named after places in Malaysia, among them Gopeng Road, Jalan Langkawi, Terengganu Road, Kampar Road.
 Most of these places remain rural until the early part of the 20th century, when George Town began to rapidly expand outwards.

-Jalan Air Itam has been realigned a number of times, particularly in the mid 20th century, particularly to align the junction of Scotland Road to intersect with Green Lane, and to mild the sharp bends in places such as Kampung Bahru.
-The Air Itam Roundabout which links Jalan Air Itam with Penang Hill Road and Jalan Khoo Hye Keat, is the only roundabout along the whole route after the one at Green Lane was replaced with a flyover interchange in in early 1980's).
+Jalan Air Itam has been realigned a number of times, particularly in the mid 20th century, when the junction of Scotland Road was realigned to intersect with Green Lane, and to mild the sharp bends in places such as Kampung Bahru.
+The Air Itam Roundabout which links Jalan Air Itam with Penang Hill Road and Jalan Khoo Hye Keat, is the only roundabout along the whole route after the one at Green Lane was replaced with a flyover interchange in in early 1980's.

 Jalan Air Itam joins Jalan Balik Pulau in front of the Air Itam Police Station.
 From there, the road continues south.
 It forms a junction with Jalan Pasar, in front of the Ayer Itam Market.
 Jalan Air Itam ends right after the Air Itam village, at the junction with Jalan Rambutan, from where the road continues as Jalan Paya Terubong.